Last Updated on

 Tours of Montmartre & Moulin Rouge

-Hope you enjoyed my post on why you must see Montmartre, the artists’ haven.
+Hope you enjoyed my post on why you must see Montmartre.
 I recommend you include this colourful part of Paris in your visit to the French capital.
 Please don’t leave it out.

 Also near Paris, and not to be missed if you love art, is the fabulous Palace of Versailles, one of my favourite places.
 And of course you’d be silly to omit the Louvre Museum and all the fabulous artwork there is to see there.

-Please leave me a comment about Montmartre below, if you wish.
+Have you been to Montmartre?
+Please leave me a comment about below.